-Tollbar Multi-Academy Trust did not provide equalities data to the NASUWT.
-The NASUWT is concerned that the MAT is not meeting its obligations under the PSED.
-We urge the MAT to collect this data for the current academic year and share it with the NASUWT as requested.
+The Park Federation Academy Trust did not provide equalities data to the NASUWT.
+The NASUWT is concerned that the Trust is not meeting its obligations under the PSED.
+We urge the multi-academy trust (MAT) to collect this data for the current academic year and share it with the NASUWT as requested.